osrf/ros2multirobotbook/src/ros2_design_patterns.md

 football controller does not know how well (or poorly) the chase is going, and it cannot stop the chase.

-For such goal-oriented time-extended tasks, ROS offers a third concept that is similar to services but more capable: *actions*.
+For such goal-oriented, time-extended tasks, ROS offers a third concept that is similar to services but more capable: *actions*.
 A ROS action is defined by three ROS messages: a goal, a result, and feedback.
 The goal, sent once by the node calling the action to initiate the interaction,